Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 INPUT Input values must match those used in the FROM clause

-Not supported for PARQUET Format
+Not supported for PARQUET and ORC

 'STREAM' STREAM supports a streaming payload using an HTTP multipart POST.
 Optional BULK INSERT with STREAM